boundless-xyz/boundless/contracts/scripts/README.md

 ### Deploy the market contract

-1. Make available for download the `asessor` elf and set its image ID and url in the `deployment.toml` file.
+1. Make available for download the `assessor` elf and set its image ID and url in the `deployment.toml` file.

    To generate a deterministic image ID run: